 Unfortunately, while wood flooring is always a sound investment, there are plenty of potential sources of damage – high moisture levels, food and liquid spills, mould, rot, high traffic, children, pets, strong sunlight and God knows what else.
 One such potential source of damage, surprisingly, can be furniture unless you are smart and take preemptive measures.

 How to Prevent Furniture from Marking Your Floor

-All 'moveable' pieces of furniture need clean pads fitted onto the bottom of legs.
-To keep you floors in top notch condition, we recommend applying floor protector pads to heavy items of furniture.
+All 'moveable' pieces of furniture need clean pads fitted onto the bottom of the legs.
+To keep your floors in top-notch condition, we recommend applying floor protector pads to heavy items of furniture.
 Always remember to pick up furniture and not slide it across the floor.
 Floor guards enable you to move your appliances forward for servicing without gouging your floor.

-If your new or old furniture is not equipped with soft leg pads, supply immediately before moving is required to avoid the need of floor sanding, sooner rather than later.
+If your new or old furniture is not equipped with soft leg pads, supply immediately before moving is required to avoid the need for floor sanding, sooner rather than later.